kbr/fritzconnection/docs/sources/introduction.rst

     $ fritzconnection -i 192.168.178.1 -c > api.txt

-In the above example the output is redirected to a file, because the output will be to lengthy for a useful command line information.
+In the above example the output is redirected to a file, because the output will be really huge.

 Module usage